awsdocs/aws-lambda-developer-guide/doc_source/intro-permission-model.md

-+ If the event source is stream\-based \(Amazon Kinesis Streams and DynamoDB streams\), AWS Lambda polls these streams on your behalf\.
++ If the event source is stream\-based \(Amazon Kinesis Data Streams and DynamoDB streams\), AWS Lambda polls these streams on your behalf\.
 AWS Lambda needs permissions to poll the stream and read new records on the stream so you need to grant the relevant permissions to this role\.

 For more information about IAM roles, see [Roles \(Delegation and Federation\)](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.